marktoda/universal-deployer/README.md

 - Etherscan "Broadcast Raw Transaction" tool
 - `cast publish`
 - send an `eth_sendRawTransaction` RPC call to a full-node or RPC service
+8. Save the transaction!
+It can be used in the future to deploy to other chains.